 Requesting a Course

-Upon completion of the required forms, you will receive an invoice along with the Credit Card Payment Form and IOF Bank Details.
+Upon completion of the required forms, you will receive an invoice with the IOF Bank Details.
 After receipt of the payment, you will receive a username and password to access the restricted section of the website called Course Material and download the course slides, syllabus, and course logo for your promotional material.

 The LOC will pay a set fee per offering of the course, payable prior to obtaining course material or offering the course.
 An offering is considered one date/session.
 If a LOC offers both the Clinician and the Technologist Course at the same time, they will pay only one fee and submit only one application/agreement.